ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 </ExampleTabs.Code>
 <ExampleTabs.Schema>

-The Schema-first approach follows the Annotation-based approach in this regard.
+Take a look at the Annotation-based or Code-first example..

 </ExampleTabs.Schema>
 </ExampleTabs>